-- A Guide On Claims If My Employer Has Ceased Trading
+- A Guide On Claims If Your Employer Has Ceased Trading

 - What Is A Company That Has Ceased Trading?

 - How To Check The Status Of A Company

-- Can You Claim If Your Employer Has Ceased Trading?
+- Can You Sue A Company That Has Ceased Trading?

 - Calculating Claims Against An Employer Who Has Ceased Trading

 - No Win No Fee Claims Against An Employer Who Has Ceased Trading

 Trying to make a claim for compensation against an employer for a work injury or illness can seem complicated when the business has ceased trading or has been dissolved.
 However, you could still be able to make a claim for compensation if your former employer is no longer in business because they’ve stopped trading.